NAFTeam/molter/README.md

 # Molter - WIP
 Shedding a new skin on [Dis-Snek's](https://github.com/Discord-Snake-Pit/Dis-Snek) commands.

-Currently, its goals are to make message commands more similar to [discord.py's](https://github.com/Rapptz/discord.py) message commands.
+Currently, its goals are to make message commands more similar (not exactly the same!) to [discord.py's](https://github.com/Rapptz/discord.py) message commands.

 # Installing
 ```sh